 Vintage Crime by Rebecca Gibb | Nonfiction

-Vintage Crime reveals that by adding toxic sweeteners and passing off counterfeit bottles, wine fraud is abundant and as old as wine itself.
+Vintage Crime reveals that by adding toxic sweeteners and passing off counterfeit bottles, wine fraud is as abundant and as old as wine itself.
 The world of wine prides itself on its aura of respectability, but it has always had a murky side.
-Vintage Crime exposes con artists from ancient Rome to modern-day California but also introduces the scrupulous merchants, honest growers, and cutting-edge scientists who have led the fight against fraudsters.
+Vintage Crime exposes con artists from ancient Rome to modern-day California and introduces scrupulous merchants, honest growers, and cutting-edge scientists who have led the fight against fraudsters.

 In Case You Missed It: Here’s Sandy’s reading list from November 2022!